MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/03a-text-analysis.md

 ```

-> **Tip**: If you are using a work or school account to sign into Azure, and you have sufficient permissions in the Azure subscription, you can open the sample code in VS Code for Web to run it, and experiment with editing it.
+> **Tip**: You can copy the code and run it in your preferred Python development environment - for example Visual Studio Code.
+You will need to create environment variables for your Azure Language endpoint and key; which you can find in the code sample window.

 ## Clean up

-If you don’t intend to do more exercises, delete any resources that you no longer need.
+If you have finished exploring Microsoft Foundry, delete any resources that you no longer need.
 This avoids accruing any unnecessary costs.

 1. Open the **Azure portal** at [https://portal.azure.com](https://portal.azure.com) and select the resource group that contains the resources you created.
 1. Select **Delete resource group** and then **enter the resource group name** to confirm.
 The resource group is then deleted.